Vrekt/ArcNukkit/README.md

 - Prevents the player from breaking blocks too fast.

 ###### FastClick
-- Prevents the player from clicking too fast.
+- Prevents the player from clicking/interacting with blocks too fast.

 ###### KillAura
 - Ensures the player is looking at the entity when attacking.

-##### WaterWalk
+##### LiduidWalk
-- Ensures the player is not walking on liquids.
+- Prevents the player from walking on water and lava.

 ## Configuration

+Once Arc is ran at-least once on a server, you can find every configuration value and a explantation of what it does in your plugins folder under 'Arc'.

-You can view each configuration value and what they mean/do in the wiki [here](https://github.com/Vrekt/ArcNukkit/wiki)
+You can also view other basic information [here](https://github.com/Vrekt/ArcNukkit/wiki)

 ## In-depth